 She graduated with a BA Ed in South Africa where she taught Geography, History and English at Secondary School level.

 In New Zealand, she taught English at an English Language School.
-She also worked as an unqualified pre-school teacher.
-She decided that this was the career path she wanted to pursue and did a Degree in Early Childhood Education at the University of Auckland.
+She also worked as an unqualified pre-school teacher where she decided that this was the career path she wanted to pursue.
+Ingrid completed a Degree in Early Childhood Education at the University of Auckland.
 She has Full Registration.

 “I believe in providing a nurturing environment where each child is encouraged to develop to their fullest potential so that they will thrive and become confident, competent learners and know that they are valued.”

-Dee has been working at Small Miracles since 2012 and has been working in the early childhood sector for over 20 years.
-She is married to Adam and has two children, Helena who is studying at university and Fletcher who attends Glendowie College.
+Dee has been working at Small Miracles since 2012.
+She has been working in the early childhood sector for over 20 years.
+She is married to Adam and has two children; Helena who is studying at university and Fletcher who attends Glendowie College.

-She has a Bachelor of Teaching (ECE) and believes that the early years are extremely fundamental to the development of our tamariki and feels that it is both such a pleasure and a privilege to be part of their early learning journey.
-She has Full Registration.
+Dee has a Bachelor of Teaching (ECE) and believes that the early years are extremely fundamental to the development of our Tamariki.
+Dee feels that it is both such a pleasure and a privilege to be part of their early learning journey.
+Dee has Full Registration.